 A friend asked me one morning: is homemaking archaic, or does it have value?
 I answered yes and yes–that we’ve made it archaic by losing both the home and the making, but it does have value.
-This is part two; you can read part one here.
+This is part three; you can read part one here, and part two here.

 The baby gear industry is a huge and profitable one, especially for first-time parents who have no idea what to expect.
 But my father’s eldest brother came a month earlier than expected, and my grandmother used to love to tell me that all they had for him was ten diapers and a couple of shirts, and they pulled out a dresser drawer for him to sleep in.
 Somehow he turned out alright.